andrasq/node-docs/fast-node.md

         for (i=0; i<100000; i++) x[i] = i;
         for (i=0; i<100000; i++) delete x[i];
         // 21k deletes / second

+### Events

+Event listeners are just registered callbacks, and emitting events is just a function call.
+They are fast.

+...
+WRITEME

 ### JSON